haiwen/seafile-admin-docs/manual/docker/upgrade/upgrade_docker.md

 ## Upgrade from 7.1 to 8.0

 Just download the new image, stop the old docker container, modify the Seafile image version in docker-compose.yml to the new version, then start with docker-compose up.

+## Upgrade from 8.0 to 9.0

+Just download the new image, stop the old docker container, modify the Seafile image version in docker-compose.yml to the new version, then start with docker-compose up.